The Canadian premiere of Hamilton, a Post Malone concert and five other things to do in Toronto this week

 An experimental queer theatre festival

-6Buddies in Bad Times’ Rhubarb Festival squeezess a week’s worth of culture into one show.
-Each performance features three to four queer artists in theatre, music, dance and performance art.
+6Buddies in Bad Times’ Rhubarb Festival squeezes a week’s worth of culture into one show.
+Each evening features three to four performances, including theatre, music, dance and performance art.
 This year, catch Scary Stories People of Colour Tell in the Dark, which reimagines horror tropes using drag queens, or join an on-stage dinner party at Lao Thai.
 February 12 to 22, Buddies in Bad Times Theatre.

 A gripping battle